 Battens, in general, should be wide enough to cover the planned gap plus at least 3/4″ overlap on each side of the gap.
 For my install; a 1″ board gap plus the 3/4″ edge overlaps which equals 2 1/2″.
 The actual width of 1″ x 3″ lumber is 2 1/2″ – exactly the width I needed.

 So, for my board and batten siding, I used; 1″ x 3″ battens over 1″ x 10″ boards spaced 1″ apart.

 No matter what width of boards you plan to use, I would not recommend using battens that are less than 3″ nominal width (1″ x 3″ boards).

-As above, the actual width of 3″ battens is only 2 1/2″.
+When using 1 x 3″ lumber for the battens, the actual width of the battens is only 2 1/2″.
 This doesn’t leave a lot of overlap of the boards, especially if your batten boards are not very straight.